 1. Income-Driven Repayment Plans

-For federal student loans, income-driven repayment (IDR) plans can be a smart way to manage student loans.
+If you have federal student loans, income-driven repayment (IDR) plans can be a smart way to manage student loans payments.
 There are currently four IDR plans available for federal student loans (outside of the standard plan, which we’ll explain later on).
 Here’s what you need to know:

-Borrowers who enroll in income-driven repayment have their student loan payments lowered to a percentage of their income — 10 to 20%, depending on the plan.
+Borrowers who enroll in income-driven repayment have their student loan payments lowered to a percentage of their income, typically 10–20%, depending on the plan.
 Payments can even be as low as $0 under IDR.

 Some income-driven repayment plans also take local living costs into consideration when calculating the lower payment.
-This gives extra relief to payers in pricey cities.
+This gives extra relief to payers living in expensive cities.